-Because the probe doesn’t penetrate the skin but slides in the follicle next to the hair shaft you normally cannot feel the insertion, when the power is applied the sensation can vary from just a gradual warmth for a few seconds to a sharp pain similar to plucking the hair out.
+Because the probe doesn’t penetrate the skin but slides into the follicle next to the hair shaft you normally cannot feel the insertion, when the power is applied the sensation can vary from just al warmth to a sharp pain similar to plucking the hair out.
 The settings can be adjusted to give a more tolerable treatment for stronger hairs.
-For sensitive areas you may wish to try a local anesthetic such as Emla cream.
+For sensitive areas you may wish to try a local anaesthetic such as Emla cream.
 Most people can tolerate electrolysis very well, and some even fall asleep during treatment.

 What is Electrolysis?

 “Electrolysis” was first carried out in 1875 using a solid needle and battery, a weak current was passed through the needle to the hair follicle which caused a chemical reaction with saline in the body to cause decomposition of the follicle and the hair root protein